sammy-kablammy/.config/quick_reference/bash_quick_reference.md

 # BASH QUICK REFERENCE

-# bypass an alias
-prepend the command with a backslash

 # misc terminal stuff
-neofetch does the cool ascii art thing ctrl + a acts like home ctrl + e acts like end ctrl + h acts like backspace
+ctrl + a acts like home
+ctrl + e acts like end
+ctrl + h acts like backspace